Best credit cards for buying furniture

 The purpose of promotional financing is to incentivize borrowers to take out credit and to encourage spending, as the low or zero interest rate can make it easier to afford large purchases.

-Best Credit Cards for Buying Furniture
+What is the Best Credit Card for Buying Furniture Online?

-Among the many purchases that can be made with credit, many experts say furniture should never be one of them.
 Why, after all, would you buy furniture on a credit card and, after all the interest is accrued, end up paying more for the furniture than you would have if you just paid cash?
 This is solid advice: Never buy anything on credit that you can’t afford or pay off quickly and without accruing interest.

 From cash back rewards to 0% introductory APR, though, we’re here to say a furniture purchase on a credit card can be a good idea.
 It’s like a no-interest loan with the potential for a pretty significant amount of cash back in your pocket, whether that furniture is for your home, your office, or your home office.